 Prior to the opening of the open-air swimming pool, local people had used a variety of places as a swimming venue.

-"The Broads" was a length of the river Dun just east of what is still known as the "swing bridge" north of the railway station.
+"The Broads" was a length of the river Kennet just east of what is still known as the "swing bridge" north of the railway station.
 It was set aside by the Town and Manor in the 1930s, and provided a straight stretch of about 50 yards of river swimming.
 Separate changing rooms for boys and girls were provided.
 Jack Williams remembers the school's organised swimming periods which involved a crocodile of children down Fairview Road over the railway and along the north bank of the canal to the river.

 Jack Williams recalls that a less "official" area for swimming was in the canal just above Marsh Lock, where there was regular swimming, always attended by the utmost decorum, with boys and girls changing areas carefully preserved.
 He remembers that despite the canal being stagnant, the water was clean and much warmer than The Broads.